ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/midterm_unit5.rst

    :answer_a: 5 4 3 2 1
    :answer_b: -5 -4 -3 -2 -1
    :answer_c: -4 -3 -2 -1 0
+   :answer_d: -5 -4 -3 -2 -1 0
+   :answer_e: -4 -3 -2 -1

    :correct: c
    :feedback_a: x is initialized (set) to -5 to start and incremented (x++) before the print statement executes.
-Step through the code at https://www.shorturl.at/dgotA.
    :feedback_b: x is incremented (x++) from -5 before the print statement executes.
-Step through the code at https://www.shorturl.at/dgotA.
    :feedback_c: Correct!
+   :feedback_d: x is incremented (x++) from -5 before the print statement executes.
+   :feedback_e: 0 is printed out the last time through the loop when x is -1 and is incremented.

    What does the following code print?

    .. code-block:: java

       int x = -5;
-      while (x < 0){
+      while (x < 0)
+      {
          x++;
          System.out.print(x + " ");
       }

 .. mchoice:: mid_1_12
-   :answer_a: 0 3 6 9 12 15
+   :answer_a: 0 3 6 9 12
    :answer_b: 0 1 2 3 4 5
    :answer_c: 1 4 7 10 13
+   :answer_d: 0 3 6 9 12 15
-   :answer_d: This code will not print anything.
+   :answer_e: This code will not print anything.
-   :answer_e: 0 3 6 9 12
    :correct: d
-   :feedback_a: This would be true if this loop had the correct syntax on the print.
+   :feedback_a: It would also print 15.
-   :feedback_b: The conditional would only match multiples of three, and the program does not output anything due to incorrect syntax.
+   :feedback_b: The conditional would only match multiples of three.
-   :feedback_c: The conditional would only match multiples of three, and the program does not output anything due to incorrect syntax.
+   :feedback_c: The conditional would only match multiples of three.
-   :feedback_d: Correct!
-The syntax to output text is System.out.print(), so this code will cause a compiler error.
-   :feedback_e: The program does not output anything due to incorrect syntax - if the syntax was correct, it would also print 15.
+   :feedback_d: Yes, the multiples of 3 from 0 to 15.
+   :feedback_e: This code would print the multiples of 3.

    What will be printed after this code is executed?

    .. code-block:: java

-      for (int i = 0; i <= 15; i++) {
+      for (int i = 0; i <= 15; i++)
+      {
-         if (i % 3 == 0) {
+         if (i % 3 == 0)
+         {
-            System.print(i + " ");
+            System.out.print(i + " ");
          }
       }